Rak-sk/Extractor/README.md

 * TypeTuple and TypeName are the main objects which should one day be visible to ordinary user

-NOTICE: templates were only compiled with GCC compiler for Windows and do not have to work with others
+NOTICE: templates were only tested with GCC compiler for Windows and do not have to work with others